 But these will get the job done automatically and likely perform better.

 Run them for a few weeks and assess performance.
-If they aren’t living up to expectation, create your own sitelinks and focus them on actionable benefits, not just linking to more pages.
+If they aren’t living up to expectations, create your own sitelinks and focus them on actionable benefits, not just linking to more pages.

 For instance, if you are selling clothes, create a sitelink that says: